ssardina-agts/agtcity-sarl-mw/README.md

 	* `MT_getPlayerState(playerName : String) : PlayerState`: get the `PlayerState` of a given registered player.
 	* `MT_getStatus() : EnvironmentState`: get the state of the EI.

-The **S_MassimTalking** skill makes use of entity class **PlayerState** to store each player registered in the game.
+The **S_MassimTalking** skill makes use of entity class **EntityData** to store the lastest info about each entity registered in the game.
 This class stores, for example,  the location of the agent, its charge and load level, the items it is holding, etc.

 ## Reporting Capacity and Skill

 **C_Reporting**: a capability to report information.
 	* The skill **S_ConsoleReporting** implements this capability by printing on console.

 ### Events (package `au.edu.rmit.agtgrp.agtcity.sarl.mw.events`)